tghs/sshfav.sh/README.md

 Make symlinks to sshfav.sh using filenames of the form 'user@host' and execute them.
 If only a hostname is provided, you will be prompted for a user each time you run it.

-Make symlinks to sshfav.sh using filenames of the form user@host and execute them.
-If only a hostname is provided, you will be prompted for a user each time you run it.

 If the symlink is installed into your PATH, then you'll be able to use it by executing it in a shell:

 ```